The Home of Tibetan Buddhist Texts in Translation

 འདི་རྣམས་ཀྱི་ཁུངས་ནི་རྗེ་བཙུན་རིན་པོ་ཆེས་རྒྱུད་ཀྱི་ལུང་སྦྱོར་མཛད་པ་ལྟར་དང༌། དེར་མ་ཟད་འཁོར་ལོ་བཞི་པའི་རྗེས་སུ་བསྔགས་པ་ལས༑ མཚན་གྱི་དོན་ཕནཚུན་རེ་རེ་ཞིང་ཡང་འཇམ་དཔལ་ཡེ་ཤེས་ཀྱི་སྐུ་མངོན་དུ་བྱས་ཏེ། རྩེ་གཅིག་པའི་ཡིད་ཀྱིས་སྒོམ་པར་བྱེད་་་་་་༼བདག་ཉིད་ལྷར།༽ པ་དང༌། ལྷག་་་་་་༼ཆེ་བའི་ཡོན་ཏན།༽ པར་མོས་པ་དང༌། དེ་་་་་༼བདག་མེད་པའི༌།༽ ཁོ་ན་ཉིད་ཡིད་ལ་བྱེད་པ་དག་གིས་ཞེས་གསུངས་པས་ཀྱང་རིམ་བཞིན་དུ་བསྟན་པར་བཞེད་དོ། །

-Those who exert themselves in this way will receive the continual blessing of the buddhas and bodhisattvas; they will become courageous and be able to influence the śrāvakas and pratyekyabuddhas, and the gods of this world and beyond will protect them.
-In all future lifetimes, no unfavorable conditions will be theirs; they will know no fear, will always gather favorable conditions, and have great memory, intelligence, ethics, concentration, and so on.
-They will gain inconceivable qualities, which will not deteriorate but increase, and they will swiftly awaken to the state of perfect buddhahood.
+Those who exert themselves constantly in this practice will receive the blessing of the buddhas and bodhisattvas; they will become courageous and be able to influence the śrāvakas and pratyekyabuddhas.
+The gods of the world and beyond the world will protect them.
+In all future lifetimes, no unfavourable conditions will befall them; they will know no fear, will always gather favourable conditions, and have excellent memory, intelligence, ethics, concentration, and the like.
+They will obtain inconceivable qualities, which will not deteriorate but increase, and they will swiftly awaken to the state of perfect buddhahood.
+This is an indication of the inconceivable merits to be gained through the recitation of this tantra.
+Keeping in mind the enormous benefits mentioned in the sections praising its benefits, the wise should make a single-pointed endeavour to recite this very tantra.

 ཞེས་པའང་རང་གཞན་ལ་ཉེ་བར་མཁོ་བའི་ཕྱིར་མང་དུ་ཐོས་པའི་བྱ་བྲ་བ་འཇམ་དབྱངས་མཁྱེན་བརྩེའི་དབང་པོས་རྗེ་བཙུན་རིན་པོ་ཆེ་གྲགས་པ་རྒྱལ་མཚན་གྱི་གསུངས་པ་ལ་གཞི་བྱས། འཇམ་མགོན་ས་སྐྱ་པཎྜི་ཏའི་གསུང་སྒྲོས་ཟིན་བྲིས་སོགས་ལས་ཀྱང་ཅུང་ཟད་བསྣན་ཏེ་ཤིན་ཏུ་གསལ་བར་བཀོད་པ་དགེ་ལེགས་སུ་གྱུར་ཅི། །

-To fulfil the needs of both myself and others, this learned hermit Jamyang Khyentse Wangpo took the writings of Jetsün Rinpoche Drakpa Gyaltsen as the basis for this composition, and added a few clarifications from the various sayings and notes of Sakya Paṇḍita.
+To fulfil my own and others’ needs, I, Jamyang Khyentse Wangpo, a renunciant who has heard much, set this down clearly, based on the writings of Jetsün Rinpoche Drakpa Gyaltsen, with few some additional clarifications from the various sayings and notes of Jamgön Sakya Paṇḍita.
 May it prove virtuous!

 ཨོཾ་སྭ་སྟི།